chakibo004/Volund_BackEnd/README.md

 ---

-### Authentication:

-* All protected routes require a valid JWT token provided in the request headers as `Authorization: Bearer <token>`.

-### Error Handling:

-* Each endpoint includes error handling for scenarios like invalid credentials, unauthorized access, session not found, and internal server errors.
-Ensure that your frontend properly handles these error responses and displays appropriate messages to the user.

----

 ### **Authentication:**

 * All protected routes require a valid JWT token provided in the request headers as `Authorization: Bearer <token>`.